Let’s be honest, some of the best architectural inspirations come from films.

 10. Dark City (1998)

-Even though it may seem out of the blue, this neo-noir film is truly a visual treat due to the architecture of the future city and premise of urbanism.
+Even though it may seem out of the blue, this neo-noir film is truly a visual treat due to the architecture of the future city and the premise of urbanism.
 It’s directed by Alex Proya, and any sci-fi fan will get pulled into it instantly.

 This film revolves around the experiences of the protagonist John Murdoch who awakes in a hotel bathtub with amnesia.
 He is soon caught up in a mystery and chased as everyone thinks he is a murderer.
 Not originally from the dark city, Murdoch has to face the weird experiments of the Strangers.

-Besides, the architecture in this film gets highlighted due the use of tone and lighting to bring out the interiors even in such a monotonous setting.
+Besides, the architecture in this film gets highlighted due to the use of tone and lighting to bring out the interiors even in such a monotonous setting.

 11. Inception (2010)

 We couldn’t possibly make a list without mentioning a film by Christopher Nolan.
 Our obvious pick would be the Leonardo DiCaprio starter Inception which kept everyone thinking about dreams.

 It’s on the surface level an espionage action, where the protagonist, Dom Cobb, works as a thief who steals people’s secrets from their dreams.
 And, the movie traces his mission to get back whatever he loves.
 At the same time, it’s also about architects who can build a different reality.
 Hence, if it’s your dream to design buildings, maybe start by watching this film.